-71. As engagement of intermediaries such as Business Facilitators / Correspondents involves significant reputational, legal and operational risks, due consideration shall be given by banks to those risks.
+60. As engagement of intermediaries such as Business Facilitators / Correspondents involves significant reputational, legal and operational risks, due consideration shall be given by banks to those risks.
 The bank shall adopt technology-based solutions for managing the risk, besides increasing the outreach in a cost effective manner.
-The transactions shall normally be put through ICT devices (handheld device/mobile phone) that are seamlessly integrated to the Core Banking Solution (CBS) of the bank.
+The transactions shall normally be put through ICT devices (handheld device / mobile phone) that are seamlessly integrated to the Core Banking Solution (CBS) of the bank.
 The transactions shall be accounted for on a real time basis and the customers shall receive immediate verification of their transactions through visuals (screen based) or other means (debit or credit slip).

-72. In formulating the schemes on BC, the bank shall, inter alia, be guided by the recommendations made in Chapter III of the Khan Group Report as also the [Reserve Bank of India \(Small Finance Banks - Managing Risks in Outsourcing\), Directions 2025](#) The arrangements with the BC shall specify: - (1) Suitable limits on cash holding by intermediaries as also limits on individual customer payments and receipts; - (2) Issuing a receipt on behalf of the bank as acknowledgment for cash collected from the customer; - (3) Offline BCs will not be allowed; that is, BC who would be doing online transactions/using PoS terminals for transactions only will be allowed; - (4) The responsibility of the bank to the customer for acts of omission and commission of the BC in all agreements / contracts with the customer; - (5) As the cash handled by BCs is the bank's cash, the responsibility for insuring this cash shall rest with the bank.
+61. In formulating their schemes on BC, the bank shall, inter alia, be guided by the recommendations made in Chapter III of the Khan Group Report as also the Reserve Bank of India ([Commercial Banks - Managing Risks in Outsourcing](#)), [Directions 2025](#).
+The arrangements with the BC shall specify:

+- (1) Suitable limits on cash holding by intermediaries as also limits on individual customer payments and receipts; - (2) Issuing a receipt on behalf of the bank as acknowledgment for cash collected from the customer; - (3) All off-line transactions are accounted for and reflect in the books of the bank by the end of the day; and - (4) The responsibility of the bank to the customer for acts of omission and commission of the BC in all agreements/ contracts with the customer. - (5) As the cash handled by BCs is the bank's cash, the responsibility for insuring this cash shall rest with the bank.